 Expected Loan Loss Provisioning: An Empirical Model

-The new accounting standard requires that _nancial institutions provision for life-time expected losses on their loan portfolios.
-We develop a model for estimating long-term expected loan losses that incorporates a wide range of bank- and aggregate-level predictors of future losses.
-The model combines cross-sectional predictions with a high-dimensional dynamic factor model that tracks sector-wide losses over the business cycle.
-We show that our model predicts long-term losses out-of-sample with much greater accuracy than does the Harris et al. (2018) model, which is more effective over the short-term.
-As an application of the model, we construct a proxy for expected lifetime losses and measure expected loss overhang (Bushman and Williams (2015)) at the bank-quarter level.
-We find that the estimated lifetime losses subsume information about long-term losses contained in the reported allowances (prior to the regime change) and has an order-of-magnitude higher predictive ability.
-The lifetime losses are more procyclical than the reported allowances.
-Our evidence is also consistent with expected loss overhang distorting banks' real decisions.
-The model serves as a useful benchmark to evaluate the timeliness of provisioning under the new accounting rules.
+The new accounting standard requires that financial institutions estimate expected credit losses on their loan portfolios.
+The predictability of long-term losses, however, remains an open question.
+We develop a model that predicts long-term loan losses and incorporates adjustments for macroeconomic forecasts.
+The model combines cross-sectional predictions with a high-dimensional dynamic factor model that tracks aggregate losses over the business cycle.
+The model predicts long-term losses out-of-sample with significantly greater accuracy than the Harris et al. (2018) model and several other alternatives.
+It is also more effective at detecting bank failures.
+We use the model to estimate the present value of expected losses and the expected loss overhang for a given bank-quarter.
+The estimated present values subsume information in reported allowances and in fair value disclosures about long-term losses; the evidence is also consistent with loss overhang distorting banks’ decisions.
+The model provides a useful benchmark to study loan loss provisioning.

-Keywords: Expected loan losses, long-term losses, CECL, expected loss overhang
+Keywords: Expected long-term credit losses, CECL, prediction, aggregate credit losses, expected loss overhang

 JEL Classification: G21, M40, M41